How to create a token account with the Confidential Transfer extension

 actual_pending_balance_credit_counter: The

-value on the token account at the time the lastApplyPendingBalance
+pending_balance_credit_countervalue on the token account at the time the lastApplyPendingBalanceinstruction was processed.

 Pending vs Available Balance